-$^{^{35}}$ The variable education takes value 1 if the participant's highest degree of education is a BA./BSc, 2 for an MA/MSc and 3 for a PhD.
-The dummy variable for trader takes value 1 if the participant was a trader and 0 if otherwise.
+39. The variable education takes value 1 if the participant's highest degree of education is a B.A./B.S., 2 for an M.A./M.S., and 3 for a Ph.D.
+The dummy variable for trader takes value 1 if the participant is a trader and 0 otherwise.

-36We also used the job tenure as a regressor, instead of age and obtained similar results.
-Unfortunately, our dataset does not allow to disentangle which of these two (collinear) variables has an effect on rationality.
-If we include both age and job tenure as regressors, both coefficients become not significant.
+40. We also used the job tenure as a regressor instead of age, and obtained similar results.
+Unfortunately, our data set does not allow us to disentangle which of these two (collinear) variables has an effect on rationality.
+If we include both age and job tenure as regressors, both coefficients become non-significant.